-The Photographic Collection contains over one million images.
+The Photographic Collection contains over 1.4 million images.
 It illustrates the history of motoring from the earliest steam cars of the 19th century to new models being launched today.
 Coverage includes cars, motorcycles and commercial vehicles, the motor industry, motor sport, the social history of motoring, pioneers and a wide range of motoring and motor sport personalities.
 This Collection is currently being catalogued and preserved by a team of volunteers led by the Curator of Photography.

 How the Collection Developed